 - If you are on a call where there are LOADS of people present and you wish to speak but can’t get a word in edge-wise, please use the “raise-hand” button in the call taskbar (select the icon that looks like a hand).

-We meet collectively relatively frequently to talk about science together, to discuss common issues, and to make sure we have a chance to discuss our individual research projects.
+We sometimes meet collectively to talk about science together, to discuss common issues, and to make sure we have a chance to discuss our individual research projects.
 Regular attendance is encouraged, as is active-participation (presenting, asking questions, etc.).
 These will be conducted in the lab meetings channel of the lab Team.